 • Must be male and 18 years of age or older;

-• All clients are referred by probation, parole, Treatment Alternatives to Street Crimes (TASC), and Denver Drug Court and Community Corrections;
+• All clients are referred by probation, parole, Treatment Accountability for Safer Communities (TASC), and Denver Drug Court and Community Corrections;

 • Must have severe substance abuse/dependency and/or co-occurring mental health disorders;

 • One or more misdemeanor or felony convictions, and must be at risk of being incarcerated in a Department of Corrections or county jail to be accepted into the program.

 People Most Able to Benefit from this Program

 • Men or women whose criminal record consists of misdemeanor or felony convictions;